Electro1512/MetroidAPrime/README.md

 - Defeating Ridley (configurable)
 - Defeating Metroid Prime (configurable)

+If randomized, the end goal can be scanned in the Temple Security station.

 ## Which items can be in another player's world?
 All suit upgrades and expansion items can be shuffled in other players' worlds, excluding Power Suit and Combat Visor.

 ## What does another world's item look like in Metroid Prime?
-Multiworld items appear as a Metroid model with a glitched texture.
+Multiworld items appear as one of the following:
+- Progression Item: Cog
+- Useful Item: Metroid Model with a random texture
+- Filler Item: Zoomer Model with a random texture

 ## What versions of the Metroid Prime are supported?